dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/exercises_1.md

 __Remark.__

 We know that you can easily find the solutions of these exercises online.
-The goal of this exercise it so evaluate how you do solve them.
+The goal of this exercise is to evaluate how you do solve them.
 So please, try to do it by yourself.
 For the first week, we reuse exercises from previous years to give us a comparison point.
 Starting with the 2nd week we will use new exercises.